Streetwise-Media/Nginx-Nuke/README.md

 To configure, set the $cache_dir property to the absolute path to your nginx cache folder.

-Add any additional events to the actions array that should trigger a cache clear, or simple call NginxNuke::clear() from your code.
+Add any additional events to the actions array that should trigger a cache clear, or simply call NginxNuke::clear() from your code.